Asood-CS/ai-clone/README.md

 # Meet my AI Twin
 A digital avatar that looks and sounds just like me.
-Users can prompt this clone to speak any appropriate message, to help spread awareness on the complexity and nuance of deepfake technology that exists today.
+Users can prompt this clone to say anything they desire (though inputs are later censored to ensure appropriate content outputs).
+Developed to help spread awareness on the complexity and nuance of deepfake technology that exists today.

 ## Demo
 Click on the video below to see my clone live in action.
 Specially recommended for Pink Floyd fans 🎸: